 - aims and objectives - what's the difference?

-- writing the thesis
+- writing a bio-note

-- a questions approach to the literature review
+- how to start your literature review

 Category Archives: academic blogging

 This post is brought to you by the number ten.
 Ten of what, I hear you ask?
 Well – ten years of blogging.
 And 894 posts, counting this one.
 Not quite two posts a week for all of the ten … Continue reading